resi-labs-ai/resi/README.md

 As of Dec 11th, 2023 data older than 30 days is not scored.
 This may increase in future.

-### 2) Data Desirability
+### 2) Data Desirability & Geographic Prioritization

+Resi Labs maintains a [Dynamic Desirability List](docs/dynamic_desirability.md) and uses our **Gravity System** to prioritize data collection:

+**Gravity System:**
+- JSON-based incentive weighting managed in the [gravity repository](https://github.com/resi-labs-ai/gravity)
+- Currently prioritizes larger metro areas for maximum market impact
+- Dynamically adjustable to respond to market demands and user requests
+- Geographic weighting ensures miners focus on high-value property markets

+**Dynamic Desirability:**
-Resi Labs will maintain a [Dynamic Desirability List](docs/dynamic_desirability.md) that defines which types of data are desirable according to user requests from our future product that will allow for user requests.
-Data deemed desirable is scored more highly.
-Unspecified labels get the default_scale_factor of 0.3, meaning they score less than half value in comparison.
+- Data deemed desirable is scored more highly based on both content and location
+- Unspecified labels get the default_scale_factor of 0.3, meaning they score less than half value in comparison
+- Metro area properties receive bonus weighting through the Gravity system

-The DataDesirabilityLookup will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for the update.
+The DataDesirabilityLookup and Gravity weightings will evolve over time, but each change will be announced ahead of time to give Miners adequate time to prepare for updates.

 ### 3) Duplication Factor